 Every year, employees throughout the country receive a bonus from their employers.
 Whether it’s a little extra to celebrate the holidays or a reward for completing a specific project, your bonus shows your employer’s appreciation for your hard work.
-However, bonuses are taxable, meaning you must pay the corresponding taxes on them.
-How do you report a bonus on your taxes?
+These bonuses are nice to receive, but you may find yourself asking “are bonuses included on my W-2?”.
+The short answer is yes, bonuses are taxable, meaning you must pay the corresponding taxes on them.
+So, how do you report a bonus on your taxes?

 What Is a Bonus According to the IRS?

 The Internal Revenue Service (IRS) considers bonuses “supplemental wages.”
 In other words, your bonus is just additional income you earned, so it can be taxed.
 A few common examples of supplemental wages that aren’t typical holiday bonuses include moving expenses, severance pay and overtime.

 Not all bonuses come as money.
 At your job, you may have received prizes, gift cards or some other form of bonus.
 These bonuses may also be called “fringe benefits,” meaning they’re a perk that a business gives to its employees alongside traditional compensation.
 Any bonus that is a cash equivalent item is subject to taxation.
 However, you usually don’t need to report small non monetary bonuses, such as a bottle of wine.

 - Stock bonuses: Sometimes, employees receive company stocks as their bonus.
 In these cases, the IRS taxes you based on the fair market share of your stocks when you received them.
 If your stocks aren’t yet vested, meaning you must wait until you can claim their full value, your tax is deferred until you are fully vested.
 You can still pay the corresponding tax at that time through a Section 83(b) election, which is a letter you send to the IRS stating your intention to pay the tax.